-- (3) For Messrs.
-Jacobs and Bucaille, the amounts in this column include shares of restricted stock that were issued in settlement of certain outstanding equity awards, in each case as a result of the applicable NEO's retirement eligibility and the tax treatment of his awards as a result thereof.
+(3) For Messrs.
+Jacobs, Bhutani and Hoffman, the amounts in this column include shares of restricted stock that were issued in settlement of certain outstanding equity awards, in each case as a result of the applicable NEO's retirement eligibility and the tax treatment of his awards as a result thereof.
 Messrs.
-Jacobs and Bucaille became eligible for retirement under the RSU Retirement Policy on March 31, 2016 and February 6, 2016, respectively.
-All such shares, other than those in respect of the special retention award granted to Mr. Bucaille in 2011, are eligible for the RSU Retirement Policy and are no longer subject to a service-based vesting condition but remain subject to compliance with restrictive covenants until the original vesting dates. - (4) The PRSU awards granted to our NEOs in 2015 and 2016 with respect to 2014 and 2015 compensation, respectively, are scheduled to vest on or around March 1, 2018 and March 1, 2019, respectively, subject in each case to achievement of performance-based vesting criteria.
-Because our performance in the 2016 fiscal year exceeded the target (one times) level, and based on guidance regarding the rules of the SEC, we have included the PRSU awards in the table above based on the next highest payout level expressed as an integer (in this case, two times); however, since 50% and 25% of the total target number of shares of Class A common stock subject to the PRSUs granted in 2015 and 2016, respectively, are no longer subject to achievement of performance criteria and, accordingly, are reflected in the RSU and restricted stock column of the table above (as discussed in footnote (2) above), the amount set forth in the PRSU column reflects 1.50 times and 1.75 times the total target number of shares subject to the PRSUs granted in 2015 and 2016, respectively.
-The number of PRSUs set forth in this column are as follows: for Mr. Jacobs, 196,078 and 382,049 in respect of PRSUs granted in 2015 and 2016, respectively; for Mr. Bucaille, 65,284 and 116,604 in respect of PRSUs granted in 2015 and 2016, respectively; for Mr. Bhutani, 106,951 and 260,006 in respect of PRSUs granted in 2015 and 2016, respectively; for Mr. Hoffman, 68,404 and 122,176 in respect of PRSUs granted in 2015 and 2016, respectively; and for Mr. Stern, 115,864 and 218,086 in respect of PRSUs granted in 2015 and 2016, respectively.
-The amounts reflected above are not necessarily indicative of future payouts for the awards, which are not now known but will ultimately be determined based on our actual performance through the entire performance period (and which may be lower than the two times payout level). - (5) Mr. Bhutani will become retirement eligible on May 8, 2017, and Mr. Hoffman will become retirement eligible on December 24, 2018.
-Upon reaching retirement eligibility, any RSUs, PRSUs and LFIs that the relevant NEO holds will become eligible for the RSU Retirement Policy.
+Jacobs, Bhutani and Hoffman became eligible for retirement under the RSU Retirement Policy on March 31, 2016, May 8, 2017 and December 24, 2018, respectively.
+All such shares are eligible for the RSU Retirement Policy and are no longer subject to a service-based vesting condition but remain subject to compliance with restrictive covenants until the original vesting dates.

+- (4) This column reflects RSUs and restricted stock received by Mr. Russo in respect of his service prior to his appointment as Chief Financial Officer of the Company.
+See "Design of Our Compensation Programs-Performance-Based Compensation- Non-NEO Long-Term Incentive Compensation" above. - (5) The PRSU awards granted to our NEOs in 2018 and 2017 with respect to 2017 and 2016 compensation, respectively, are scheduled to vest on or around March 1, 2021 and March 2, 2020, respectively, subject in each case to achievement of performancebased vesting criteria.
+Because our performance in the 2018 fiscal year exceeded the target (one times) level, and based on guidance regarding the rules of the SEC, we have included the PRSU awards in the table above based on the next highest payout level expressed as an integer (in this case, two times); however, since 25% and 50% of the total target number of shares of our Class A common stock subject to the PRSUs granted in 2018 and 2017, respectively, are no longer subject to achievement of performance criteria and, accordingly, are reflected in the RSU and restricted stock column of the table above (as discussed in footnote (2) above), the amount set forth in the PRSU column reflects 1.75 times and 1.50 times the total target number of shares subject to the PRSUs granted in 2018 and 2017, respectively.
+The number of PRSUs set forth in this column are as follows: for Mr. Jacobs, 227,272 and 227,220 in respect of PRSUs granted in 2018 and 2017, respectively; for Mr. Russo, 28,560 in respect of the PRSUs granted in 2018; for Mr. Bhutani, 163,635 and 159,226 in respect of PRSUs granted in 2018 and 2017, respectively; for Mr. Hoffman, 78,333 and 80,473 in respect of PRSUs granted in 2018 and 2017, respectively; and for Mr. Stern, 136,363 and 144,595 in respect of PRSUs granted in 2018 and 2017, respectively.
+The amounts reflected above are not necessarily indicative of future payouts for the awards, which are not now known but will ultimately be determined based on our actual performance through the entire performance period (and which may be lower than the two times payout level). - (6) Messrs.
+Russo and Stern will become retirement eligible on August 2, 2030 and November 4, 2022, respectively.
+Upon reaching retirement eligibility, any PRUs, RSUs, restricted stock and LFIs that the relevant NEO holds will become eligible for the RSU Retirement Policy.